Should You Invite Yenna To Your Camp In Baldur’s Gate 3?

 What happens if you invite Yenna to your Camp in BG3

 If you agree to invite Yena to your camp, it’s not a significant change and a better choice.
 Even if she is useless and will further bring trouble, there’s no harm in keeping her safe for a while.
-You’ll get the disapproval of Astarion, Minthara, and Lae’zel if they are at your party, but you can avoid it by removing them temporarily.
+You’ll get the disapproval of Astarion, Minthara, and Lae’zel if they are at your party.
+But you can avoid it by removing them temporarily.

 After this, a cutscene will start in which Yenna kills her kitten, gives you the soup, and later reveals herself as Orin.
 Orin then tells you that she has taken this child into custody.